LostRuins/lite.koboldai.net/README.md

 - Concedo

+Changelog of KoboldAI Lite 13 Mar 2023:
+- Added support for the new replacement_filter on image horde!
+This should hopefully reduce frustration from being flagged for false positives when generating images.
+- Added Horde registration signup link visible for anonymous users.
+- Added a toggle to avoid autopicking NSFW models when loading a scenario.
+- Added support for gpt-3.5-turbo as a custom OpenAI endpoint
+- Increased horde polling speed slightly, and a greater increase for custom endpoints - this should make custom endpoints much more responsive.
+- Added tooltip for sampler order.
+- Fixed empty responses from OpenAI by biasing against <|endoftext|>

 Changelog of KoboldAI Lite 11 Mar 2023:
 - Added support for TavernAI character formats!
 Both importing PNG cards and JSON files are fully supported.
 Just load it like you would load a story normally.
 - Added support for importing Pygmalion / Oobabooga Text Generation Characters.